Geoffrey Cain: Career

 In August 2017, he was accused of spying on Cambodia by news media aligned with Prime Minister Hun Sen and collaborating with the opposition party, Cambodia National Rescue Party.
-Cain flatly denied the claims, stating he knew Samathida Kem, the opposition leader's daughter, from University in the United States.
+Cain flatly denied the claims, stating he knew Samathida Kem, the opposition leader's daughter, from a university in the United States.
 In November 2017, he wrote an article for The Nation, speaking about Kem Sokha's arrest in September of that year.
 By this point, the opposition leader had been charged with treason by the ruling party of Cambodia.

 During the same period, Cain reported on the alleged growing backlash in South Korea against the power of a number of large family-owned businesses, known as the chaebol.
 These included corporations such as Samsung, Hyundai and LG.
 He regularly commented in the media and wrote a number of articles on the subject of Samsung's involvement in the 2016 South Korean political scandal.
 After Lee Jae-yong was arrested as part of a bribery scandal linked to a controversial 2015 merger, and then was released from prison in February 2018 when a court reduced but upheld his bribery conviction, Cain frequently spoke about South Korea's alleged leniency on white collar crime.

+In 2022, Cain interviewed Ukrainian president Zelensky discussing how technology such as drones, volunteer hackers in Ukraine’s IT Army and tools like Starlink have transformed Ukraine’s war against Russia.

-Cain served as an advisor to the United States House Foreign Affairs Committee, a term member of the Council on Foreign Relations and is a senior fellow for advanced critical emerging technologies at Lincoln Network, a non-profit organization and a tech-policy think-tank.
+Cain served as an advisor to the United States House Foreign Affairs Committee, a term member of the Council on Foreign Relations and is a former senior fellow for advanced critical emerging technologies at Foundation for American Innovation, a non-profit organization and a tech-policy think-tank.

+Cain is also the Managing Partner of Alembic Partners.